Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 In everyday life, Germans tend to use their flag more modestly compared to some other nations, a reflection of the country's complex history with nationalism.
 However, during major sporting events like the FIFA World Cup, the flag becomes a popular symbol of national pride and unity.

-Interesting Facts About the German Flag
+Interesting facts about the German flag

-• The colors of the German flag were first used by student fraternities in the early 19th century, inspired by the uniforms of the LΓΌtzow Free Corps, a volunteer force in the Napoleonic Wars.
+• The colors of the German flag were first used by student fraternities in the early 19th century, inspired by the uniforms of the Lützow Free Corps, a volunteer force in the Napoleonic Wars.

 • During the division of Germany (1949-1990), West Germany used the current black-red-gold flag, while East Germany used a similar flag with the addition of its national emblem.